oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 set -eux

+# Define paths for:
+# - the operator source (assumed to already be downloaded)
+# - the WIT install (assumed to already be installed)
-# Define paths for the operator source and a staging directory for the image build
+# - a staging directory for the image build

 srcDir=/tmp/weblogic-kubernetes-operator
+imageToolBin=/tmp/imagetool/bin
 stageDir=/tmp/dii-wdt-stage
-imageToolBin=/tmp/dhii-sample/tools/imagetool/bin
 mkdir -p $stageDir

 # Define location of the domain home within the image